kumuluz/blog.sunesis.si/_posts/2015-06-04-microservices-with-java-ee-and-kumuluzee.markdown

 </dependency>
 {% endhighlight %}

-Again if we wanted additional components, as of this writing we can use these additional ones.
+Again if we wanted additional components, as of this writing, we can use these additional ones.

 {% highlight xml %}
 <dependency>